shayanzargari/arxiv-paper-downloader/README.md

 # Email PDF Downloader

-This Python script automatically downloads PDF attachments from emails sent by `no-reply@arxiv.org` and saves them to a specified directory.
-It uses IMAP to connect to a Gmail inbox, searches for emails from the specified sender, extracts PDF links from the email content, and downloads them.
+This Python script automates the process of downloading PDF attachments from emails sent by `no-reply@arxiv.org`, and storing them in a designated directory.
+It utilizes the Internet Message Access Protocol (IMAP) to interact with a Gmail account, filters for emails from the specified sender, parses the email content for PDF links and then downloads those documents.

 ## Features

-- **Email Searching:** Filters emails in the inbox from `no-reply@arxiv.org`.
+- **Email Searching:** Efficiently filters and identifies emails in the inbox originating from `no-reply@arxiv.org`.
-- **PDF Extraction and Downloading:** Extracts PDF links from the email content and downloads the PDF files.
+- **PDF Extraction and Downloading:** Scans the content of each filtered email to locate links to PDF documents, which are then downloaded.
-- **Filename Sanitization:** Ensures that the filenames for saved PDFs are safe and OS-compatible.
+- **Filename Sanitization:** Cleans filenames to ensure they are safe and compatible with the operating system.
-- **Logging:** Logs actions and errors for troubleshooting and monitoring the script's activity.
+- **Logging:** Records all operations, including successful actions and errors, aiding in troubleshooting and monitoring.

 ## Requirements